National Premier Leagues WA Women: Relocations, mergers and name changes

-Ascot are historically one of the most successful women's' club in WA having won 9 first division titles out of the first 15 years of the competition.
+Ascot are historically one of the most successful women's club in WA having won 9 first division titles out of the first 15 years of the competition.
 Ascot the club disappeared as a stand-alone entity back in 1979 after they lost their home ground to baseball and agreed to merge with Kalamunda United SC and Manning Rovers to form Forrestfield United.
-It is unsure how closely the women's teams history is linked to the mens club as the Ascot name remained in existence until 1986.
+It is unsure how closely the women's team's history is linked to the men's club as the Ascot name remained in existence until 1986.